Digital, electronic, shared — they're all the same thing.

 Skylight Calendar

 Skylight is the market leader for dedicated family calendar displays — over a million households use it.
-The hardware is good: a 10" or 15" touchscreen, wall-mountable, with chore charts, meal planning, color-coded family members, and Sidekight AI.
+The hardware is good: a 10" or 15" touchscreen, wall-mountable, with chore charts, meal planning, color-coded family members, and Sidekick AI.
 "Magic Import" — forward an email or photograph a flyer, the events appear in the calendar — is the feature most reviewers point to.

 The catch is the math.
 The 15" Calendar 2 is $379.
 Skylight Plus is $79/year and gates the features most families buy it for.
 First-year cost is $458; five-year cost is $774.
 A four-month return window is generous; many families use it.